-The New York server probably had fewer users at the moment we tested it.
+ExpressVPN’s speeds hold up quite well in short distances.
+The testing proved that sometimes, the closest server might not be the fastest.
+The Montreal server probably had fewer users when we tested it.
 We’re unsure because you can’t view the load percentage or how crowded the servers are in the apps.

-Besides, there were more servers we tested for gaming and streaming, and ExpressVPN’s local servers offered almost similar speeds to one another.
+Besides, there were more servers we tested for gaming and streaming in Australia, and ExpressVPN’s local servers offered almost similar speeds to one another.
 You can check out a few in the screenshot below:

 |Frankfurt Server||Delivered Speeds|

 We did not face any difference while browsing or streaming at these speeds.
 So next, we tested the UK – London server, which was over 6300 km away from us.

 |London Server||Delivered Speeds|